Frequently asked questions

 Q. When will we hear back about results?

-A. We aim to feedback relevant research findings to clinical teams as fast as possible, but it may take several years to find a diagnosis.
-Your geneticist or research nurse/ genetic counsellor will contact you if there are any results, as these will usually need to be validated within the NHS (which may involve providing another sample).
-We intend to re-analyse all the DNA from the children in DDD at the end of the study (October 2016) so may report results any time until then.
-Your genetics department will also know at this time if we haven’t been able to find a diagnosis.
-However, the DDD team is also committed to securing additional funding to continue to analyse the data from consented families for at least the next 5 years.
-This includes pursuing whole genome sequencing for those patients who remain undiagnosed after exome sequencing.
-Therefore, it is possible you may receive a diagnosis from DDD beyond October 2016.
+A. We aim to feedback relevant research findings to clinical teams as fast as possible, but it may take many years to find a diagnosis.
+Your clinical geneticist or research nurse/ genetic counsellor will contact you if there are any results, as these will usually need to be validated within the NHS.
+The DDD team is committed to continuing to analyse the data people recruited to the DDD study and this may include pursuing whole genome sequencing for those patients who remain undiagnosed after exome sequencing.
+Therefore, it is possible you may receive a diagnosis from DDD up until 2030 when the study will close.

 Q. What information will you feedback?

 A. We aim to feedback only findings that are relevant to your child’s developmental disorder.
-We will not feedback other findings (such as non-paternity, or susceptibility to other diseases) even if they are clinically actionable.
+We do not intend to feedback other findings (such as non-paternity, or susceptibility to other diseases) even if they may be clinically actionable.

 Q. Will you tell us if you find something important in any of our family’s genomes which doesn’t relate to our child’s developmental disorder?

-A. Currently no. We analyse the data specifically only looking for genetic changes that are likely to explain your child’s developmental disorder.
-We filter the data extensively to remove as many other changes as possible, and we won’t be searching for alterations associated with any other conditions (which are often termed ‘incidental findings’).
+A. We analyse the data specifically only looking for genetic changes that are likely to explain your child’s developmental disorder.
+We filter the data extensively to remove as many other changes as possible, and we won’t be searching for alterations associated with any other conditions (which are often termed ‘secondary findings’).

 Q. Will I have to give another sample in future?